 Frozen juice Box Covers

 Then I didn’t want to ruin the whole Frozen line with the juice box.
-Since the party was in her school we didn’t want to make more mess by bringing juice and cups, so we decided going with juice box LOL.
+Since the party was in her school we didn’t want to make more mess by bringing juice and cups, so we decided to go with juice box LOL.
 So, what I did was designing some cute covers for each juice box.
 I made them all different, using different characters.
 Just like I did with cupcakes.
-That way I could display them there in the table and still be part of the whole theme.
+That way I could display them there on the table and still be part of the whole theme.
 The covers were made with regular letter bond paper and printed at home.
 Those were easy to lift and get the straw.

 Surprise Favor Bags

 I made part of the decoration the surprise favor bag too.
 These bags couldn’t be more low budget.
 I just filled them with some candies and an inexpensive little toy.
 I made them with bond paper too.
-I print the theme in one paper to make one side and used another one for the other side.
+I print the theme on one paper to make one side and used another one for the other side.
 If you want the full instructions to make these cute bags you can go HERE.

-For the wall I used balloons, ribbons and Styrofoam snowflakes.
+For the wall, I used balloons, ribbons and Styrofoam snowflakes.
 I bought the plain snowflakes and I glittered them all.
 I found these adorable white balloons with swirls so perfect for a frozen theme and mixed them with light blue ones.
-Between balloons I applied some swirl ribbons!
+Between balloons, I applied some swirl ribbons!

 That’s it!
-It’s a simple and yet full of love birthday party to make a little girl’s dream come true!
+It’s simple and yet full of love birthday party to make a little girl’s dream come true!
 And don’t forget the outfit!
 My girl wore Elsa’s dress and the Braid I made her.
-If you want to learn how to make the Elsa’s Braid, just click HERE for full tutorial.
+If you want to learn how to make the Elsa’s Braid, just click HERE for the full tutorial.

-Well lovely friends, This was my girl’s Frozen Themed Birthday Party!
+Well, lovely friends, This was my girl’s Frozen Themed Birthday Party!
 It was so successful just because she was absolutely happy that day!
 Her huge smile paid it all off!!!